 Searching for the best detox foods?
-Chelsea Amer, RDN, CDN, explains what “detox” really means—and shares her favorite foods and ingredients to help give your body a boost.
+Chelsey Amer, RDN, CDN, explains what “detox” really means—and shares her favorite ingredients and the best foods for a cleanse.

 Your body is equipped with a liver, kidneys, digestive system, lymphatic system, and even your skin to help it “detox” daily.
 For instance, your kidneys filter 200 liters of blood per day to eliminate waste via urine.
 Your liver is the largest detoxification organ in your body that eliminates environmental toxins, as well as food additives, hormones, and more.
 Even your skin rids your body of waste through sweat.